unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_corerouter_use_pattern

-use the specified pattern for mapping requests to unix sockets
+``help``: use the specified pattern for mapping requests to unix sockets

 http-use-base
 *************